in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 layout:     post
 title:      Writing Unit Tests for Rest Services with Spring Boot and JUnit
 date:       2017-01-28 12:31:19
-summary:    Setting up a basic REST Service with Spring Boot.
-Its a cake walk.
+summary:    Setting up a basic REST Service with Spring Boot is a cake walk.
+We will go one step further and add great unit tests!
 categories: [Spring Boot, REST Service]
 ---

-This guide will help you write a great unit test for your Spring Boot Rest Service.
-We would use a simple code example using simple rest services.
+This guide will help you write a great unit tests for your Spring Boot Rest Service.
+We will use a simple code example creating couple of simple rest services.

 ## You will learn
 - How to create a Get REST Service for retrieving the courses for a student?